Alusus/Rows/readme.md

 `schemaBuilder` used to return a schemaBuilder based on the information of this class.

+### Errors

+The `Errors` submodule contains error codes for all errors that can be returned by this library.

+* `Errors.DB_NOT_INITIALIZED`: Raised when the `Db` class is being used before being initialized.
+* `Errors.DB_NOT_CONNECTED`: Raised when the `Db` is initialized with a DB driver but the driver is not properly connected.
+* `Errors.SQL_ERROR`: Raised when an error occurs during the execution of an SQL statement.
+* `Errors.CONNECTION_MISSING`: Raised when `save` or `delete` is called on a model that isn't connected to a `Db` object, i.e. it wasn't previously loaded using a `Db` object.

 ## To Do
 - [ ] Add remaining DB operations:
     - [ ] Adding column.